No Pre-Licensing Required — No Fingerprinting Required

 • Passing score: 70% on each section

-• Fee: $49 total (saves $29 vs. taking separately)
+• Fee: $49 total (can avoid an extra exam appointment compared with current fee vs. taking separately)

 General Exam Topics